 - Ride with instructors to evaluate and support instructor growth

-- Support instructors fulfill curriculum requirements for each camp age group
+- Support instructors to fulfill curriculum requirements for each age group

-- Support instructors with partner visits during throughout season
+- Support instructors with partner visits during throughout the year

 - Ensure that camp staff and campers know and follow safe riding protocol during camp program

 - Drive support vehicle for program support such as camper pick-ups and supply delivery

 - Assist with prepping materials and spaces for camper

 - Complete other administrative duties as needed

 - Represent the Community Cycling Center when interacting with parents or community members

 - Recruit and Hire Bike Club Instructors for 4 schools